 On clicking the link, Gearset will prepare a pull request using the original deployment branch (in the above example this is

 for-pull-requests).
 Gearset will fetch the full list of other branches in the repository and ask you which one to use as the target of the pull request.
 If the repository has a

 master branch, then Gearset will use this as the default target.

 To finish creating the pull request, just choose a name, select the target branch, and hit Create pull request.
 This will create a link that can be followed to view the PR in GitHub:

 Get started with Git

-Gearset integrates with any Git based version control provider!
-If you’re unsure of how to begin with source control, start off with our free whitepaper version control for Salesforce.
-Or, try it for yourself with a 30-day free trial of Gearset.
+Gearset integrates with any Git-based version control provider!
+Try it for yourself with a 30-day free trial of Gearset.
+And if you’re unsure of how to begin with source control, start off with our free whitepaper on version control for Salesforce.